How To Talk With Your Partner When You’re Upset: Do’s and Don’ts When You’re Mad At Your Mate

 “I know you don’t do things just to make me mad.
 But what you’ve done really bothers me.
 Can we talk about this and understand what happened, so we can get back to being happy together again?”

-Many people deny small problems to avoid conflict.
-But then we wait too long to address issues and hard feelings build up.
+Many people avoid bringing up small problems.
+They don’t want to start a fight.
+But then, they also avoid a chance to connect.
+When we don’t address our pain, hard feelings build up.
 Either they erode our good will to the breaking point, or we’re too upset to control our temper when we finally decide to speak.
 Instead of talking through our anger, we blow up.

 We’re smart people.
 We can learn how to fix this.

-Take a minute to look at some ways we express anger that may be hurtful to loved ones.
+Take a minute to look at some ways we express anger that may hurt loved ones.
 Then consider some of the corresponding alternatives: